AnushaReddi02/BookAmour/README.md

 It taught me not only how to build a full-stack application but also how to deploy it successfully using **Clever Cloud** for database hosting and **Render** for application deployment.

 This project strengthened my skills in **Node.js**, **MySQL integration**, **session management**, and **environment configuration for cloud deployment**.

-> *"A good book is the precious life-blood of a master spirit." — John Milton*
-> *"A website that feels like home is a work of art."* 🎨💻

 I now understand the full lifecycle of a web project — from development to deployment — and feel confident to create even more engaging and beautiful applications in the future. 💪🚀